glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 state matches the expectations of the theoretical algorithm.
 If one of the consistency checks fails, the API will continue with the computation and will produce the full set of output, and it will also return an error.
-Providing the full set of output allows for the caller to get some insight into why things went wrong.
+Providing the full output allows for the caller to get some insight into why things went wrong.

 ## Rewards Competitions